goeb/meseq/docs/index.md

 # Meseq Overview

 Meseq is a free and open-source generator of message sequence charts.
+Meseq is a general purpose tool for illustrating real-life scenarios.

+Although (and because) it is not aimed at UML-like modeling nor bound to any programming paradigm, Meseq is suited to engineering design, and all domains where exchange of information matters.

 ## Inputs